JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/README.md

   --query "{isDeviceOnlyAuthSupported:isDeviceOnlyAuthSupported,isDisabled:isDisabled,isFallbackPublicClient:isFallbackPublicClient,keyCredentials:keyCredentials,nativeAuthenticationApisEnabled:nativeAuthenticationApisEnabled,notes:notes,optionalClaims:optionalClaims}" `
 ```

-Its `notes` property also carried a value written during the incident.

 > ![Rogue Application Metadata](evidence/05-rogue-app-metadata.png)
 > *Highlighted: the `notes` property on the second registration, redacted.
 Its presence places this application inside the incident timeline.*

-A second application with incident-related metadata is suggestive, not conclusive.
-A relationship to the legacy application would be, so I queried its Owners collection.
+The second registration also carried incident-related metadata.
+That is suggestive, not conclusive.
+A relationship to the legacy application would be.

+### Querying application owners

+An owner can modify the application it owns, including adding credentials.
+I queried the legacy application's Owners collection.

 ```powershell
 az ad app owner list `